rdavtian/Multiplayer-BlackJack/README.md

-# Multiplayer-BlackJack
+# Multiplayer-Blackjack Game
-Multiplayer blackjack game that implements multi-player, AI's, betting, and splitting
+Multiplayer Blackjack game that implements players and dealer with their respective rules along with betting, splitting, and increase betting.